 Based upon the audit procedures performed and the results obtained, we have met our audit objectives.
-Due to the exceptions noted in detail in this report, we documented findings that could increase CCA's risk of ineffective oversight and program integrity practices.
+We did not note any findings that could increase CCA's risk of ineffective oversight and program integrity practices.

 This Audit did not constitute an audit of financial statements in accordance with GAGAS or U.S. Generally Accepted Auditing Standards.
 Eide Bailly was not engaged to, and did not, render an opinion on the CCA's internal controls over financial reporting or over financial management systems.